- Louise Aitken-Walker to drive a Peugeot 205 at inaugural festival

 cars and to catch up with everyone.”

-The Historic Rally Festival takes place across two days, 24th and 25th October, the service park will be open and
+The Historic Rally Festival takes place across two days, 24th and 25th October.

 Sunday will see all the action at Weston Park with eight special stages through the park including the famous